Crafting Time: 30 - 60 minutes

 By Marie from West Dundee, IL

 I am an avid garage saler and yard sale person.
-I collected plastic fruit for several months I purchased at yard sales to make this Della Robbia wreath.
+I collected plastic fruit for several months I purchased at yard sales to make this Della Robbia Wreath.
 It cost me less than $10 to make and is very nice for your front door.
-I also purchased the evergreen wreath to attach everything to for less than a dollar.

 Does anyone on here make homemade door wreaths?

 Donita from MO

 Yes, I do.
 Can I help you with something?
 Let me know and put wreaths in subject box warnerd5 AT aol.com